Valfaris: Mecha Therion

 Steam User 13

 Graphics are an acid bath of metal spikes and radioactive glow, with purple and orange tints making the most of the color palette.
 It looks badass, but sometimes projectiles are hard to spot in this otherworldly sunset kaleidoscope.
-Even though it makes the progression harder, I would say it is worth some tolerance because the game is visually pure awesomeness.
+Even though it makes the progression harder, I would say it is worth tolerance because the game is visually pure awesomeness.

-By the way, the word Valfaris is an homage to Terje "Valfar" Bakken, the deceased founder of the Norwegian folk/black metal band Windir.
+The word Valfaris is an homage to Terje "Valfar" Bakken, the deceased founder of the Norwegian folk/black metal band Windir.
 Good stuff.

 Played on Steam Deck.
 Verdict for Deckers: Excellent.